Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 At the top of the climb is a wonderful cafe attached to a garage.
-Rge cafe really welcome cyclists and there are a large selection of racks to hook up your bike (It feels like an Ironman transition at times!) and the petrol station itself has a great shop to allow you to stock up with water or sports drink (Check out Aquarius if you need something more than water).
-The cafe is a fantastic point to re-group, reflect and head on into the mountains from if you're on a long day of riding.
+The cafe really welcomes cyclists and there are a large selection of racks to hook up your bike (it feels like an Ironman transition at times!).
+The petrol station itself has a great shop to allow you to stock up with water or sports drink (check out Aquarius if you need something more than water).
+The cafe is a fantastic point to re-group, reflect and head on into the mountains if you're on a long day of riding.

 Heading South-East to the San Salvador and Cura Climbs

-However the areas to the South and East of the island aren't completely flat and feature two iconic Majorcan climbs.
-San Salvador and the Cura.
-Both finish at hill-top monasteries
+However, the areas to the South and East of the island aren't completely flat and feature two iconic Mallorcan climbs: San Salvador and the Cura.
+Both finish at hill-top monasteries.

 More on the Castell de Santueri, San Salvador